How to Get a Business Credit Card

 Business owners may be apprehensive that the fact their businesses haven’t yet started generating large profits will affect their applications.
 There is no need for that.
 You just need to indicate the lack of a detailed credit history in your application and provide information essential to the approval.

-Here are some details you need to provide when you apply for a business credit card:
+Here are some details you need to provide when you apply:

 • Tax Identification Number: If you don't have a separate tax ID for your business (and many entrepreneurs don't), you can use your Social Security number.